 - Do not skip over the hurt, pain or anger your child is feeling.
 “We have engineered everything in our lives to not feel uncertain,” explains Dr. Jane Rosen, a child clinical psychologist in private practice and the director of the IKAR Early Childhood Center in Los Angeles.
 “As humans, uncertainty is probably the hardest thing.”
 So naturally it can be a parental instinct to skip over the Big Feelings that are coming up — especially because we can’t fix any of it.
 But try not to brush off or tamp down their emotions.
 “When you leap over, ‘Yes, you’re right, this is so hard,’ to ‘You know what’s going to be great instead?!’ the child can’t trust you to see and feel what they are feeling and seeing,” Rosen explains.
 Imagine seeking solace from a friend on a bad day, and the friend saying, “But your hair looks good!”
 You two are missing a real opportunity for connection and she is denying your feelings.
 Which leads to…

 - Acknowledge their pain and disappointment.
-This can be as simple as saying: I know you were so looking forward to camp.
-What is it like for you that that’s not going to happen this summer?
+This can be as simple as saying: I know you were so looking forward to camp/ school/ that family trip.
+What is it like for you that that’s not going to happen?
 If they can identify how that sadness or loss feels, they can learn to regulate the feelings that come up.
 But the first step is to LET THEM FEEL IT, even if it makes you want to run.
 Your child will be creating coping mechanisms and neural pathways that will help them later in life.

 - Do not go into crisis mode — and do not try to fix it.
-Not going to lie, camp being cancelled sucks.
+Not going to lie, getting the news that school in L.A. won’t open this fall sucks.
 For everyone.
 It’s fine to be upset, but don’t freak out about it in front of your kids (or attack the camp or school directors).
-And at the same time, don’t replace one idea with another as if they’re interchangeable: Camp is cancelled but look at the bouncy house we got you!
+And at the same time, don’t replace one idea with another as if they’re interchangeable: Everything fun and normal is cancelled but look at the bouncy house we got you!
 (See above.)

 - Ask the kid what would help.
-How do you think we should deal with a summer with no camp?
-What kinds of things are you interested in exploring?
-What activities are you wanting to try?
-Your child will probably have a better idea about how to “fix” or salvage this summer than you do, Kaiser explains.
+What activities are you wanting to try before summer ends?
+What ideas do you have for once school-at-home starts?
+Your child will probably have a better idea about how to “fix” or salvage things than you do, Kaiser explains.